Remove ambiguity in cell_methods, especially means over subgrid areas

 - Insert a new subsection in CF 7.3 entitled Statistics applying to

-portions of cells before the paragraph beginning "The convention of
+portions of cells before the paragraph beginning "The convention of specifying", as follows:

 By default, the statistical method indicated by cell_methods is assumed to have been evaluated over the entire cell.
 Sometimes it is necessary to evaluate different values of a quantity for different portions of a cell.
 To indicate this, one of two conventions may be used.